Kevinpaulose05/Git-and-Open-Source---Get-started/README.md

   What is [Open Source](https://www.redhat.com/en/topics/open-source/what-is-open-source)?</div>

-You probably heard Name like <b>Open-Source</b>! one thing that will hit your mind that what actually is this all about?
+You have probably heard the term <b>Open-Source</b>! one thing that will hit your mind that what actually is this all about?

- #### In simple words:- it is actually a processs in which we first see other's work and then start making changes or add someting new into it!
+ #### In simple words:- it is actually a process in which we first see other's work and then start making changes or add someting new into it!

- Now here i'm providing some 'How to Contribute first time' Repositries so that you will have some understanding about how Open-source's work Flow:-
+ Now here I'm providing some 'How to Contribute first time' Repositories so that you will have some understanding of Open-source's work Flow:-

- 1. <a href="https://github.com/yourfirstpr/yourfirstpr.github.io/issues">Your First Pul Request</a>
+ 1. <a href="https://github.com/yourfirstpr/yourfirstpr.github.io/issues">Your First Pull Request</a>
  2. <a href="https://github.com/mungell/awesome-for-beginners">Awesome For Beginners</a>
  3. <a href="https://up-for-grabs.net/#/">Up For Grabs</a>
  4. <a href="http://issuehub.io/">Issue Hub</a>